open-chat-labs/open-storage/README.md

-This repository has been archived because OpenStorage has now been merged into [OpenChat](https://github.com/open-ic/open-chat)
+This repository is archived because OpenStorage has now been merged into [OpenChat](https://github.com/open-ic/open-chat)

 ## Open-Storage